 It might be necessary to take the tablets for 2-3 consecutive days to achieve improvement of symptoms.
 The duration of treatment is up to 2 weeks.
 Once complete relief of symptoms has occurred, treatment should be discontinued.

-If no symptom relief is obtained within 2 weeks of continuous treatment, the patient should be instructed to consult a doctor.
+If symptoms worsen or if no symptom relief is obtained within 2 weeks of continuous treatment, the patient should be instructed to consult a doctor.

 Special populations